szantal/xpfarm-yellow-exam-minesweeper/README.md

 When I step on square 2;0
 Then it should return _
 And message '[Sandbox 3x3] 0 bomb around your square.'

+⚠ UAT 6.6
+Given an empty game board with bomb (b) here

+--b
+---
+---

+When I step on square 0;0
+Then it should return _
+And message '[Sandbox 3x3] 0 bomb around your square.'

+Board state:
+_1-
+_11
+___

+⚠ UAT 6.7
+Given an empty game board with bombs (b) here

+--b
+--b
+--b

+When I step on square 0;2
+Then it should return _
+And message '[Sandbox 3x3] 0 bomb around your square.'

+Board state:
+_2-
+_3-
+_2-
 ```